andreypopp/rethemeable/README.md

     <Button theme={BootstrapTheme} />

-If you don't want to use `<Themed />` component but just apply some theme on a themeable component you can use `ApplyTheme` function:
+If you don't want to use `<ApplyTheme />` component but just apply some theme on a themeable component you can use `theme` function:

-    import {ApplyTheme} from 'rethemeable'
+    import {theme} from 'rethemeable'
     import ThemeableButton from 'third-party-themeable-button'

-    let MyButton = ApplyTheme(BootstrapTheme, ThemeableButton)
+    let MyButton = theme(ThemeableButton, BootstrapTheme);

     React.render(<MyButton>Hello, I'm themed!</MyButton>)